 Where Does Yerba Mate Come From?

 As popular as tea or coffee in other parts of the world, yerba mate has long been known by South American natives as “the drink of the gods”, a beverage believed to combine the benefits of chocolate, coffee, and tea.
 It grows in areas such as northern Argentina, southern Brazil, Uruguay, and Paraguay.
+The type of yerba mate drunk in Brazil is known as chimarrao.

 Centuries later during Western expansion, European settlers called yerba mate “the green gold of the Indios”.
 In the 16th century, Spanish explorer Juan de Solis noted that the plant was excellent for reducing fatigue, inducing euphoria, and reducing the desire for food.